islom2202/islom2202/README.md

-👋 Hi, I’m Islom
+👋 Hi, I’m Islom <br>
-👀 I’m interested in Web development
+👀 I’m interested in Web development <br>
-🌱 I’m currently learning React and Typescript
+🌱 I’m currently learning React and Typescript <br>

 <!---
 islom2202/islom2202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.